Rhodesia: End of UDI (1979)

 While the 1979 election was described by the Rhodesian government as non-racial and democratic, it did not include the main nationalist parties ZANU and ZAPU.
 In spite of offers from Ian Smith, the latter parties declined to participate in an election in which their political position would be insecure and under a proposed constitution which they had played no part in drafting and which was perceived as retaining strong white minority privilege.

 Bishop Muzorewa's government did not receive international recognition.
 The Bush War continued unabated and sanctions were not lifted.
 The international community refused to accept the validity of any agreement which did not incorporate the main nationalist parties.
-The British Government (then led by the recently elected Margaret Thatcher) issued invitations to all parties to attend a peace conference at Lancaster House.
+The British government (then led by the recently elected Margaret Thatcher) issued invitations to all parties to attend a peace conference at Lancaster House.
 These negotiations took place in London in late 1979.
 The three-month-long conference almost failed to reach conclusion, due to disagreements on land reform, but resulted in the Lancaster House Agreement.
 UDI ended, and Rhodesia temporarily reverted to the status of a British colony (the 'Colony of Southern Rhodesia').
-As per the agreement, Lord Soames became Governor with full legislative and executive powers.
+As per the agreement, Lord Soames became governor with full legislative and executive powers.

-The Lancaster House Agreement further provided for a ceasefire which was followed by an internationally supervised general election, held on February 1980.
+The Lancaster House Agreement further provided for a ceasefire which was followed by an internationally supervised general election, held in February 1980.
 ZANU led by Robert Mugabe won this election, some alleged, by terrorising its political opposition, including supporters of ZAPU, through former insurgents that had not confined themselves to the designated guerrilla assembly points, as stipulated by the Lancaster House Agreement.
 The observers and Soames were accused of looking the other way, and Mugabe's victory was certified.
 Nevertheless, few could doubt that Mugabe's support within his majority Shona tribal group was extremely strong.
 The Rhodesian military seriously considered mounting a coup against a perceived stolen election ("Operation Quartz") to prevent ZANU from taking over the country.
 The alleged coup was to include the assassination of Mugabe and coordinated assaults on guerrilla assembly points throughout the country.
 The plan was eventually scuttled, as it was obvious that Mugabe enjoyed widespread support from the black majority despite voter intimidation, as well as the fact that the coup would gain no external support, and a conflagration which would engulf the country was seen as inevitable.